Speaker race has no clear favorite as GOP tensions rise

 He also repeatedly cited the strong support he still has in the House GOP conference.

-“The only thing I would ask my conference, you have 96 percent of the conference in one place and you’re allowing 4 percent, with the Democrats playing politics, that now have putting the doubt inside this body,” McCarthy told reporters during the press conference on Monday.
+“The only thing I would ask my conference — you have 96 percent of the conference in one place and you’re allowing 4 percent, with the Democrats playing politics, that now have putting the doubt inside this body,” McCarthy told reporters during the press conference Monday.
 “That is wrong.”

 McCarthy last week told reporters in a press conference shortly after his ouster that he would not seek the Speakership again.